yowainwright/yowainwright.github.io/_posts/2016-09-19-reframing-content.md

 ## Why

-Previously to writing this plugin, I used [FitVids](http://fitvidsjs.com/).
+Previous to writing this plugin, I used [FitVids](http://fitvidsjs.com/).
 FitVids is a great plugin for solving reframing videos.
 It's written by 2 of my idols, [Chris Coyier](http://chriscoyier.net/) & [Dave Ruppert](http://daverupert.com/).
-It _takes a chance_ that you're going to reframe 4 video types & if you do - you're golden.
+Fitvids _takes a chance_ that most of your content will be 1 of 5 variable  & if that's right (& if you're using jQuery) - FitVids is golden.
 If not, there a little extra code.
-The reason that **Reframe.js** was originally made was because [jQuery](http://jquery.com/) was not being used on a new product at [DSC](http://dollarshaveclub.com).
+The reason that Reframe.js was originally made was because [jQuery](http://jquery.com/) was not being used on a new product at [DSC](http://dollarshaveclub.com).
 Reframe.js also:
-1. doesn't assume your reframing just videos,
+1. doesn't assume your reframing just videos (by name at least),
 2. offers a css mixin rather than inlining css which can make your dom (html) cleaner
 3. & offers jQuery plugin that is written in such a way that if unused - it can be shaken out with [Tree shaking](https://medium.com/@Rich_Harris/tree-shaking-versus-dead-code-elimination-d3765df85c80#.ccnp22e5f).